Alibaba Group (NYSE:BABA) Announces Quarterly Earnings Results

-Alibaba Group (NYSE:BABA) posted its quarterly earnings data on Wednesday.
-The specialty retailer reported $10.32 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.47 by $8.85, MarketWatch Earnings reports.
-Alibaba Group had a return on equity of 12.74% and a net margin of 22.56%.
-The business had revenue of $187.40 billion for the quarter, compared to analysts’ expectations of $180.67 billion.
-During the same quarter last year, the firm earned $9.20 earnings per share.
-The business’s revenue was up 63.9% on a year-over-year basis.
+Alibaba Group (NYSE:BABA) issued its quarterly earnings data on Wednesday.
+The specialty retailer reported $10.32 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.47 by $8.85, MarketWatch Earnings reports.
+The firm had revenue of $187.40 billion during the quarter, compared to the consensus estimate of $180.67 billion.
+Alibaba Group had a net margin of 22.56% and a return on equity of 12.74%.
+The business’s revenue for the quarter was up 63.9% compared to the same quarter last year.
+During the same period last year, the business posted $9.20 earnings per share.

 Alibaba Group Holding Limited, through its subsidiaries, provides online and mobile commerce businesses in the People's Republic of China and internationally.
 It operates through four segments: Core Commerce, Cloud Computing, Digital Media and Entertainment, and Innovation Initiatives and Others.